 What's your opinion of the image quality of the Proveo 8?

 Dr. Jung: The image quality of the Proveo 8 is outstanding.
 We are already spoiled by Leica anyway, but in my subjective opinion, the illumination, contrast and image sharpness in this new microscope cannot be compared with other microscopes in the high-tech sector.
-And these other microscopes are by no means of poor quality, even those from other suppliers.
-I think the Proveo 8 microscope is great, simply the best!
+And these other microscopes are by no means of poor quality.
+I think the Proveo 8 microscope is simply great!

 What is the significance of IOL guidance technologies in modern refractive surgery?